Simultaneous inference for linear mixed model parameters with an application to small area estimation: Proof of Proposition 2

 where $\eta(\bm{x})=\left|\left(\hat{\bm{l}}_M-\bm{l}_M\right)^t\bm{e}_M + \hat{\bm{l}}^t_M\lambda_M \right|$.
 If we normalize the first term on the right hand side, it is straightforward to see that

-which coincides with the formula of a Gaussian random field in Section 3.2.
-Here, $\bm{e}_M/\sigma_{e}$ is a $n$-vector of normally distributed random variables.
+which coincides with the formula of a Gaussian random variable in Section 5.1 of the main document.
+Here, $\bm{e}_M/\sigma_{e}$ is an $n$-vector of normally distributed random variables.
 Following the derivation of \cite{sun1994simultaneous} and \cite{sun1999confidence}, one needs to choose $c_{VT}(1-\alpha)$ such that